What are Fuzzy Mice?

 Fuzzy Mice Nutritional Composition

-Fuzzy mice provide a rich source of protein for rodent-eating lizards.
+Fuzzy mice provide a rich source of protein.
 According to the 2002 study, Nutrient Composition of Whole Vertebrate Prey

 the nutritional composition of a neonatal mouse is approximately: